-The Bachelor of Ministry – Rudiments of Christian Counseling Track is 39 Hours – Total Hours Required 120
+The Bachelor of Ministry – General Christian Counseling Track is 39 Hours – Total Hours Required 120

 Provides students with the education to provide guidance to people who are confronted with crisis or uncertainties.
 Students learn to offer support and resolution guidance through a spiritual context.